Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Write a script that writes into the file
 10. Write a script that duplicates the last line of the file
 11. Write a script that deletes all the regular files
+12. Write a script that counts the number of directories and sub-directories in the current directory.